harshit98/Run-Me/README.md

 # Run-Me
-Run-Me is a script which helps to support the community of LNMIIT Developers.
+Run-Me is a script just for fun!

 # Steps